udhayshankar/trackwebserver/README.md

 <img width="674" alt="image" src="https://user-images.githubusercontent.com/42512377/182454111-dd8a08d1-c0d9-4764-90eb-b459fb1482e4.png">

 Note: This can be extended by saving the logs in persistent storage like SQL or NOSQL database based on the requirement so that we can keep track of who is accessing the resources.
 Also the resources can be stored in the object store or file store which can be fetched easily.

+for large and concurrent users, we need to scale the system.
+So we need to spin the application in a multinode clusters with loadbalancers to redirect concurrent requests to different nodes evenly.
+Depending upon the count of the requests that users make concurrently, we can also use queue system to save the requests and serve them.
+One more recommendation is like we can go with Nosql storage for logs files which supports horizontal scaling and provides high availablity.
+We can also host the NOSQL database for the logs  and image source file system(object storage) in a multinode cluster which can serve many requests concurrently.